-Led by founding Director, Professor Julia BEATTY, our members include Faculty, Professor Vanessa BARRS, Dr. Rebecca PARKES, Dr. Jun LI and Dr. Alan McELLIGOTT, and research members, Dr Maura Carrai and Ms Yan Ru Choi.
+Led by founding Director, Professor Julia BEATTY, our members include Faculty, Professor Vanessa BARRS, Dr. Rebecca PARKES, Dr. Jun LI and Dr. Alan McELLIGOTT, and research members, Dr Maura CARRAI, Ms Yan Ru CHOI and Miss Cheryl SZE.
 We recognize the value of teamwork in solving complex problems and, to this end, work with an extensive and increasing network of collaborators both locally and around the globe.

 CityU researcher: desexing cats before 4 months can reduce the number of unwanted kittens